davepacheco/node-moray/docs/man/man1/findobjects.md

 `-l LIMIT`
     Return at most `LIMIT` objects.
 With `-o OFFSET`, this can be used to page through a large result set.
-However, this can interact badly with certain types of filters.
-See above.
+However, this interacts badly with filters on undexed fields as described above.
 If this option is unspecified, a default limit is provided (which is currently 1000).

 `-n`